Goltergaul/w3c_rspec_validators/README.md

 ## Usage

-Here is an example for using it in an acceptance test:
+Here are examples for using it in acceptance tests:

+### HTML Validation

 ```ruby
 scenario "visit landing page" do